-Head of Department: Mrs H Whittaker h.whittaker@cromptonhouse.org ...or any of the art staff
+Head of Department: Mrs A Greenwood (a.greenwood@cromptonhouse.org) or any member of the Art team.

 Art and Design is everywhere you look - from the clothes that you wear to the images you see on your computer screen.
 There are many opportunities for students who pursue Art and Design.